learn-co-curriculum/dsc-apis-lab/README.md

 ## Part I - Make the Initial Request

 Start by making an initial request to the Yelp API.
 Your search must include at least 2 parameters: **term** and **location**.
 For example, you might search for pizza restaurants in NYC.
-The term and location is up to you, but make the request below.
+The term and location is up to you but make the request below.

 ```python